Y0Coss/docs-fork/pages/web_cloud/email_and_collaborative_solutions/microsoft_exchange/exchange_adding_domain/guide.en-gb.md

 The window now displays information about configuring modes.

-- **If you have selected an OVHcloud domain name** from the list: you can choose between two modes.
+- **If you have selected an OVHcloud domain name** from the list: You can choose between two modes.
-    - **Recommended configuration**: your DNS zone will be configured automatically.
-Contains if you do not have a specific configuration in your DNS zone for MX, SPF, DKIM and SRV records.
+    - **Recommended configuration**: Your DNS zone will be configured automatically, if you do not need a specific configuration in your DNS zone for MX, SPF, DKIM and SRV records.
     - **Custom configuration**: This is appropriate if you have already configured an email solution on your domain name.
 You can choose the elements that interest you.
-        - If you would like to use a private email service or one external to OVHcloud in addition to this email platform, enter the host name of the email server in the `URL of the target email server` box.
+        - If you would like to use a private email service or one external to OVHcloud in addition to this email service, enter the host name of the email server in the `URL of the target email server` box.
-        - *Configure MX record automatically*: allows automatic entry of OVHcloud receiving servers (applies to all OVHcloud email solutions).
+        - *Configure MX record automatically*: adds the OVHcloud receiving servers (applies to all OVHcloud email solutions).
-        - *Configure the SPF record automatically*: allows automatic entry of the SPF record in order to authorize OVHcloud email sending servers to transmit your emails.
+        - *Configure the SPF record automatically*: creates the SPF record in order to authorize OVHcloud email sending servers to transmit your emails.
 This registration is valid for all OVHcloud email solutions.
         - *Configure DKIM record automatically*: allows automatic entry of the records required to authenticate your email sending.
-        - *Configure SRV record automatically*: Enables the email software to automatically configure Exchange accounts on your domain name.
+        - *Configure SRV record automatically*: enables email software to automatically configure Exchange accounts on your domain name.

 ![Add Domain](images/add_domain_exchange_step2-1.png){.thumbnail .w-400}

-- **If you have entered a domain name that is not managed by your OVHcloud account**: this means that the domain name, and more specifically its DNS zone, is not managed from the OVHcloud Control Panel.
+- **If you have entered a domain name that is not managed by your OVHcloud account**: This means that the domain name, and more specifically its DNS zone, is not managed from the OVHcloud Control Panel.
 It can also be registered at another registrar.
 It will then be necessary to proceed with the configuration directly in its management interface, whatever the following choice made.
-    - **Recommended configuration**: This is suitable if you only use OVHcloud email solutions.<br><br>
+    - **Recommended configuration**: This is suitable if you only use OVHcloud email solutions.
-    - **Custom configuration**: If you would like to use a private email service or one external to OVHcloud in addition to this email platform, enter the host name of the email server in the `URL of the target email server` box.
+    - **Custom configuration**: If you would like to use a private email service or one external to OVHcloud in addition to this email service, enter the host name of the email server in the `URL of the target email server` box.

 ![Add Domain](images/add_domain_exchange_step2-2.png){.thumbnail .w-400}